hashim222/hash-dental-care/README.md

 # Hash Dental Care Website

 * # Introduction
-    Hash dental care is a full-stack framework dentist website that allows users to book, cancel, and update their appointments.
+    Hash dental care is a full-stack framework and responsive dentist website that allows users to book, cancel, and update their appointments.

     ![responsive image for the site](static/images/readme-file-images/responsive-image.png)